Scrambles86/pass_the_popcorn/README.md

 <p>The landing page of PTP contains a navbar and footer that contains links enabling the user to add film reviews on their own page, visit their own page to allow them to post reviews, and visit the archive, which will allow users to browse through film reviews chronologically.
 The navbar also contains a button to allow users to log in to their account or register for a new account.</p>

-<p>On the Add Film page, the user will find a form wherein they can search for a movie using an API, and fill in their thoughts about the film.
+<p>On the Add Film page, the user will find a form wherein they can search for a movie using OMDB API - this search will return the poster for every film containing the words sued in the search bar, and posts that data to the users database when chosen.
 The original plan for this site called for the user to add this information themselves, but this felt like bad UI - it was forcing the user to go to other sites to find this information, which would have made the overall user experience very clunky and laboured.</p>

 <h3>Features Left To Implement</h3>